Kilonova Catcher

 The most important aspect of contributing to KNC is having equipment capable of producing scientifically useful data.
 Your observations need to stand alongside data from professional telescopes, which requires meeting certain minimum standards.

-Minimum recommended equipment:
+Minimum required equipment:

 Each target is assigned an interest score (0-5 scale) to help you decide where to direct your efforts: